NexusMutual/smart-contracts/docs/contracts/TokenController.md

 - **Developer Forums**: Join our community forums to discuss and seek help.
 - **Official Support Channels**: Contact us via our official support email or join our Discord.
+- **Documentation Resources**: Access tutorials and FAQs on our official website.
 - **GitHub Repository**: Report issues or contribute to the codebase.

 **Disclaimer:** This documentation provides a high-level overview of the `TokenController` contract.
-Always refer to the latest contract code and official resources.
+Always refer to the latest contract code and official resources when developing against the protocol.